 Natural Lawson is a spinoff branch of Lawson, one of Japan’s major three convenience stores (conbini).
 Unlike other convenience stores, Natural Lawson carries a lot of organic and healthful snacks and ingredients, which can include vegan-friendly items, too.
 If you happen to pass by one of these convenience stores, be sure to stop in and take a look!

-Vegan-friendly Brands in Japan
+Vegan-friendly Labels and Certification in Japan

-There is currently no widely-used vegan or vegetarian mark or certification system in place in Japan, and brands rarely will say “vegan” on them in English or at all, making it difficult to discern which products are friendly or not in Japan.
+There is currently no unified vegan or vegetarian mark or certification system in place in Japan, and brands rarely will say “vegan” on them in English or at all, making it difficult to discern which products are friendly or not in Japan.

 Some non-profit organizations conduct their own screening of products on a request basis from certain products of a handful of brands.
 One of the more common vegan marks is from VegeProject Japan:

-For other food products, however, it really helps to know which Japanese to look out for.
+For food products, however, it really helps to know which Japanese to look out for.
 Short of reading the ingredients list, a vegan-friendly product may have the following on it:

 |ビーガン||Vegan (different spelling)|